ansible/ansible/docs/docsite/rst/user_guide/plugin_filtering_config.rst

 The file contains two fields:

-* a version so that it will be possible to update the format while keeping backwards compatibility in the future.
+  * A file version so that you can update the format while keeping backwards compatibility in the future.
 The present version should be the string, ``"1.0"``

-* a list of modules to blacklist.
-Any module listed here will not be found by Ansible when it searches for a module to invoke for a task.
+  * A list of modules to blacklist.
+Any module in this list will not be loaded by Ansible when it searches for a module to invoke for a task.

 .. note::

-    The ``stat`` module is required for Ansible to run.
-So, please make sure you do not add this module in a blacklist modules list.
+    You cannot blacklist the ``stat`` module, as it is required for Ansible to run.